SciML/SciMLDocs/docs/src/showcase/bayesian_neural_ode.md

 ode_data = Array(solve(prob_trueode, Tsit5(), saveat = tsteps))
 ```

-We will want to train a neural network to capture the dyanamics that fit `ode_data`.
+We will want to train a neural network to capture the dynamics that fit `ode_data`.

 ## Step 2: Define the Neural ODE architecture.